mmerabet42/ft_lexiq/README.md

 Matches only once, because it at least start with an uppercase letter, this call returns 1.

-The `RGX_POS` makes `ft_regex` to return an extra information which is the position of the matched string, and doesn't need to start with the search pattern, the extra information is stored in an int whose address is sent in parameter to the function.
+The `RGX_POS` makes `ft_regex` to return an extra information which is the position of the matched string, so it doesn't need to start with the search pattern, the extra information is stored in an int whose address is sent in parameter to the function.
 ```C
 int pos;
 int len = ft_regex(RGX_POS | RGX_END, "*[@digit>2]", "The number is 12 or 569 ?", &pos);